 A Kitchen of One’s Own reveals the arbitrary nature of information preservation and highlights the constructed nature of digitised materials.
 Blurring the lines between art and archive, or information and dataset, this project furthers discourse about the digital dataset as an authority of knowledge curation.

 A Kitchen of One’s Own is commissioned for Data / Set / Match, a programme that seeks new ways to present, visualise and interrogate contemporary image datasets.
-Alongside the Media Wall, all parts of the work including its bibliography (The Kitchen Bib), complete video set, and set of code files (.sh, .js, .html, .css, .py) will be published with a Creative Commons (cc-by-nc) license on Github.
+Alongside the Media Wall, all parts of the work including its bibliography (The Kitchen Bib), complete video set, and set of code files (.sh, .js, .html, .css, .py) has been published with a Creative Commons (cc-by-nc) license on Github.
 The dataset of videos are based on the training from Epic Kitchens intelligence, transformed in size and duration, and re-exported.
 An online commission Epic Hand Washing in the Time of Lost Narratives, is available to view here.